ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 Currently, the available presentational styles are "align center", "align left" and "align right".

 <info-box warning>
-	Presentational image styles should be combined with the optional [image resize feature](#resizing-images) as these features were designed to be used together.
+	Presentational image styles should be combined with the optional {@link features/images-resizing image resizing feature} as these features were designed to be used together.
 The image width is then controlled by the image resize feature.

 	If you do not enable the image resize feature in your setup using the default presentational styles, your images will always take up 100% of the editor width so the alignment may not be visible.